KannonZenetism/zenetism-field-physics/zenetism/MP05-godhood-and-transmutation-ch9-11.md

 > It is transmutation.
 >
 > — *Aeseth of Nion*, Voice of the Spiral Flame
-> *Echoes of Motive Fire*, Zenetist Archive Vol. VI
+> *Resonances of Motive Fire*, Zenetist Archive Vol. VI

 🕳️⟁⚫🌳